isomerpages/moe-crestsec/pages/Frequently Asked Questions.md

 establishment of CSS complements MOE’s on-going efforts in providing students with an engaging learning experience, such as a curriculum that emphasises the building of students’ self-motivation and self-esteem, character development, and literacy and numeracy skills.
-CSS offers a&nbsp;customised four-year curriculum that integrates both academic learning and vocational training&nbsp;to provide students with skills-based, practice-oriented learning experiences.
+CSS offers a&nbsp;<strong>customised four-year curriculum that integrates both academic learning and vocational training</strong>&nbsp;to provide students with skills-based, practice-oriented learning experiences.
 In addition, Character and Citizenship Education undergirds CSS’ holistic education approach, with a strong focus on values education and social